johnnygoblue/treasureIsland/README.md

 ### Option: Stats

-If the stats option is requested at the command line (`--stats` or `-s`), output a statistical summary after the search has completed.
-This will appear after verbose messages (if both are specified), and before the "Search Results."
+If the stats option is specified at the command line (`--stats` or `-s`), output a statistical summary after the search has completed.
+This will appear after verbose messages (if both are specified), and before the "Treasure Hunt Results."

 ```bash
 --- STATS ---